 Dr. Svetlin Nakov (https://nakov.com) is a passionate software engineer, inspirational technical trainer and tech entrepreneur from Bulgaria, experienced in broad range of languages, software technologies and platforms.
 He is co-founder of several highly successful tech startups and non-profit organizations.
 Svetlin is training, innovation and inspiration leader at SoftUni – the largest tech education provider in South-Eastern Europe.

 Svetlin has been a speaker at hundreds of conferences, seminars, meetups, courses and other trainings in the United States, Singapore, Germany, Egypt, Bulgaria and other locations.
 He holds a PhD degree in computer science (for his research on computational linguistics and machine learning), several medals from the International Informatics Olympiads (IOI) and the Bulgarian President’s award “John Atanasoff”.
-He has been a part-time assistant professor / trainer in Sofia University, New Bulgarian University, the Technical University of Sofia, Ngee Ann Polytechnic (Singapore), Kingsland University (USA) and few others.
+He has been a part-time lecturer / trainer in Sofia University (Bulgaria), New Bulgarian University (Bulgaria), the Technical University of Sofia (Bulgaria), Ngee Ann Polytechnic (Singapore), Kingsland University (USA) and few others.

-Currently Svetlin Nakov together with his partners drive the global expansion of the largest training center for software engineers in Bulgaria and the region – the Software University, where he inspires and teaches hundred of thousands of young people in computer science, software development, information technologies and digital skills, and gives them a profession and a job.
+Currently Svetlin Nakov together with his partners drive the global expansion of the largest training center for software engineers in the South-Eastern Europe and the region – the Software University, where he inspires and teaches hundreds of thousands of young people in computer science, software development, information technologies and digital skills, and gives them a profession and a job.

 The book Programming Basics with C# is available for free at the following web address:

 This is the official book site and any new version will be uploaded there.
 The book is mirrored in the other programming languages mentioned on the website.